afishhh/subrandr/README.md

 #### Usage

 Currently only a C API is provided, **do not** use this library from Rust.
 Absolutely no API stability is guaranteed on the Rust side.
-The C API is contained in the `subrandr.h` function, items marked there as unstable require the `SBR_ALLOW_UNSTABLE` macro to be defined are no API stability is guaranteed for them.
+The C API is contained in the `subrandr.h` function, items marked there as unstable require the `SBR_ALLOW_UNSTABLE` macro to be defined and no API stability is guaranteed for them.

 The library performs all rendering on the CPU and renders to a BGRA8888 bitmap the size of your viewport.